-Ordinance 2019-007
+Ordinance 2022-001

-In June 2019, the Town Council of the Town of Iva has approved of the issuance of a Special Obligation Bond, series 2019, in the amount not exceeding \$200,000.
+In April 2022, the Town Council of the Town of Iva has approved of the issuance of a General Obligation Bond, series 2022, not exceeding \$150,000.

 Pending Litigation

 In December 2019, Anderson County sued the Town of Iva, alleging actions for breach of contract and quantum meruit for allegedly unpaid sewer billing.
 The Town responded, raising various legal and equitable defenses.
 In particular, well after entering into a contract to provide sewer transport services, the County improperly began to charge the Town a flat \$7,500 fee every month before transporting even one gallon of wastewater - in addition to charges purportedly based on subsequent usage.
 Progress in this case has been delayed as the result of the COVID-19 pandemic.
 Discovery has not been yet conducted.